 Change D4.0 P251L54 as follows:

-The first 48 complex numbers form the first symbol of VHT-SIG-A and the second 48 complex numbers form the second symbol of VHT-SIG-A after rotating by 90° counter-clockwise releative to the first symbol in order to accommodate differentiation of the VHT PPDU from a BPSK modulated non-HT and HT PPDU.
+The first 48 complex numbers form the first symbol of VHT-SIG-A and the second 48 complex numbers form the second symbol of VHT-SIG-A after rotating by 90° counter-clockwise releative to the first symbol.
+The first symbol of VHT-SIG-A, which does not have the 90° rotation, is used to differentiate VHT PPDUs from HT PPDUs, while the second symbol of VHT-SIG-A, which has the 90° rotation, is used to differentiate VHT PPDUs from non-HT PPDUs.
 The time domain waveform for the VHT-SIG-A field in a VHT PPDU shall as specified in Equation (22-24).